 IntelliTec Colleges maintains a public crime log at the Colorado Springs campus location.
+The purpose of the daily crime log is to record all criminal incidents and alleged criminal incidents that are reported to the campus security personnel.
 Criminal acts reported to security personnel or an addition to an existing entry in the log will be entered into the crime log within two business days unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
 Information that could identify either the victim or the alleged perpetrator is excluded.
-The logs are available for public inspection during business hours.
+The logs are available for public inspection during business hours and may be obtained from front desk administrative personnel.